gantree-io/gantree-cli-docker/README.md

 ### Files ###

-Various configuration files need to be passed to the docker container on running, this is accomplised by mounting a host directory to the `/gantree` directory in the container.
+Various configuration files need to be passed to the docker container on running, this is accomplised by mounting a host directory as the `/gantree` directory in the container.
 The mounted directory should contain a structure that will be recognized by the container and is described below.

 To mount a directory when running the container: